 5) The fee ceiling for MBBS & MD/MS education should be set to around Rs 22 lakhs respectively.
 This criteria, however, should be revised in every two years based on the inflation and a decision by the faculty board, the highest academic authority for medical education.

-6) The government should to ensure one government medical college for every private medical college like KU has done.
+6) The government should to ensure one government medical college for every private medical college as KU has done.

 7) Education Minister, who is Tribhuvan University’s Pro-Chancellor by virtue of his position, to tell the Vice-Chancellor to immediately appoint the dean at Institute of Medicine

-8) Government should open medical college in karnali, rapti, Pachthar- Ilam, Udayapur and other rural areas.
+8) The government should open a medical college in Karnali, Rapti, Pachthar- Ilam, Udayapur and other rural areas.